-For more detailed information on these programs and other resources, please see pages 18 and 19.
+For more detailed information on these programs and other resources, please see page 19.

 ADMISSIONS

 Vaughn College of Aeronautics and Technology offers an equal educational opportunity to all students without regard to age, citizenship status, color, disability, marital status, national origin, race, religion, creed, veteran status, gender or sexual orientation.